How To Get Over a Breakup?

 Get super busy

-The human mind cannot do multiple things at the time, as long as it’s engrossed with a task at hand.
+The human mind cannot do multiple things at a time, as long as it’s engrossed with a task at hand.

-Make use of this by doing mind-challenging activities, such as conversing, Sudoku, hobbies that require concentration, exercising.
-You will be surprised how long you are able to go without thinking about your ex.
+Make use of this by doing mind-challenging activities, such as conversing, Sudoku, hobbies that require concentration, and exercising.
+You will be surprised how long you can go without thinking about your ex.

 No wasting time at home